tompittson/katacoda-scenarios/kubernetes-interaction/step3.md

 In this step you will look at how objects/resources are represented in Kubernetes.

 > One thing that is key to understand is that when you create a Kubernetes object it is only a **record of intent**.
-Depending on the type of resource one or more Kubernetes system componenets will constantly work to ensure that, what you defined in the object, is implemented.
+Depending on the type of resource one or more Kubernetes system componenets will perform the actions required to create and then maintain the underlying items defined in the object.
 By creating an object, you're defining the **desired state** but there are no guarantees that it can be fulfilled.

 ## Different Resource Types